31 Different Types of Wasps in Missouri

 The adults of these wasps are black with yellow stripes and have a wingspan of around 1 inch.

-They feed mainly on nectar, and the larvae feed on caterpillars.
-They nest in small colonies, and these colonies are usually built with a few individuals.
+They nest in small colonies, usually with a few individuals.
 They often build nests hidden in crevices or under loose tree bark.

-These wasps are solitary predators and are important to Missouri’s ecology as they help control caterpillar populations.
-They can also act as pollinators of many flowers, helping them to spread their pollen.
+These wasps are solitary predators important to Missouri’s ecology as they help control caterpillar populations.

 As with many other types of wasps in Missouri, they can be a nuisance when they come into contact with humans.

-However, they pose no real threat if left alone and can benefit the local environment.
+However, if left alone, they pose no real threat and can benefit the local environment.

-19. Norton’s Giant Ichneumon Wasp
+15. Giant Ichneumon Wasp

-Norton’s Giant Ichneumon Wasp is a type of wasp native to Missouri.
 The wasp has an impressive wingspan of up to two inches, and its body is reddish-brown with yellow accents.

 The female wasp burrows into the tree, creating a nest for the egg and providing food for the growing larva.